casualcore/casual/middleware/gateway/documentation/protocol/protocol.maintenance.md

 message.type is used to dispatch to handler for that particular message, and knows how to (un)marshal and act on the message.

-It's probably a good idea (probably the only way) to read the header only, to see how much more one has to read to get the rest of the message.
+It's probably a good idea (probably the only way) to read the header only, to see how much more you have to read to get the rest of the message.